Archaeology in an Hour! – May 13, 2017

 During a week-long course, teachers will visit and learn about a different area of Palm Beach County and travel each day to the participating location.
 Teachers who complete all requirements can receive up to 28 in-service points from the School District of Palm Beach County.
 Upon course completion, teachers will also receive a certificate of participation.

 The History Institute is limited to Palm Beach County educators who teach grades K-12, on a first come, first served basis.
-Space is limited: maximum enrollment is 25 teachers for Course A; Course B is for 25 teachers who have already completed Course A. There is a $50.00 non-refundable early registration fee.
-The late registration fee is $60.00.
+Space is limited: maximum enrollment is 25 teachers.
+There is a $50.00 non-refundable early registration fee due by May 12, 2017.
+A $60.00 non-refundable registration fee applies for registration May 13- June 5, 2017.
+To register for the History Institute click here .

 What teachers are saying:I just wanted to express my gratitude for such an enlightening experience at the History Institute.
 It was definitely a well organized and educational event.
 We were all very amazed to see such passion and true excitement about history exhibited by all of the presenters.
 This enthusiasm and pride in the history of Palm Beach County was evident by all involved.
 I thoroughly enjoyed visiting the various historical sites and learning about the people that contributed to the making of our Palm Beach County.
 The History Institute was one of the most enriching summer institutes that I have ever experienced in my 31 years of teaching.
 There were so many resources, books and technology provided, that I will continue my learning this summer.
 I now have my summer reading!
 The History Institute has motivated me to learn more about our county.
 As for my fifth graders, they will learn that history begins in their own backyard!
 Again, thanks to all for beginning my summer with an exciting, educational week…..just terrific!
 Cheryl Geller